pedroos/limits/README.md

 An exploration of foundations of mathematics in programming languages.
 Begun with C# and Object Orientation modeling Sets, Tuples and progressing towards other objects.

-The objective is to model a verifiable set of behaviors through unit tests.

 #### Description of some namespaces in the C# project

 - ElemPrimitive: an implementation of a Set in Inheritance by modeling a Set Element with a value which is also a Set.
 It is possible to verify element membership and set equality, including nested Sets.
 Also defines recursive (single-typed) Ordered Tuples, and tries to implement converting to/from Sets.